Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic and modular operads and algebras over them

-Finally, we define the category $\RForests$ of \emph{rooted forests}.
-A \emph{rooted graph} is a graph $\Gamma$ equipped with a section $s\colon V(\pi_0(\Gamma))\longrightarrow \Legs(\Gamma)$ of the obvious map $\Legs(\Gamma)\longrightarrow V(\pi_0(\Gamma))$, i.e.\ in each component of $\Gamma$ we distinguish an external leg that we refer to as the \emph{root}.
+Finally, we define the category $\RForests$ of \emph{rooted forests}: A \emph{rooted graph} is a graph $\Gamma$ equipped with a section $s\colon V(\pi_0(\Gamma))\longrightarrow \Legs(\Gamma)$ of the obvious map $\Legs(\Gamma)\longrightarrow V(\pi_0(\Gamma))$, i.e.\ in each component of $\Gamma$ we distinguish an external leg that we refer to as the \emph{root}.
 Morphisms of rooted graphs are morphisms of the underlying graph which are compatible with the specified sections.
 Note that a rooted forest $\Gamma$ induces the structure of a rooted graph on $\nu (\Gamma)$ by declaring for every vertex the edge in the direction of the root of $\Gamma$ as the root of the vertex in $\nu(\Gamma)$.
 The category $\RForests$ is defined just like $\Forests$ with objects and morphisms replaced by their rooted version.
-There is a functor $\RForests \longrightarrow \Forests$ which forgets the root. \begin{remark} Our definitions slightly differ from the definitions used in \cite{CostelloAoo} where only at least trivalent corollas are allowed as objects of $\Forests$ and $\RForests$.
-In other words, in \cite{CostelloAoo} operads without arity zero and arity one operations are considered. \end{remark} The categories $\RForests, \Forests$ and $\Graphs$ allow for a definition of operads, cyclic operads and modular operads with values in a symmetric monoidal (higher) category $\cat{S}$: An ordinary/cyclic/modular operad in $\cat{S}$ is a symmetric monoidal functor Here `symmetric monoidal' has to be understood in the appropriate weak sense (to be made precise momentarily in the bicategorical case).
+There is a functor $\RForests \longrightarrow \Forests$ which forgets the root. \begin{remark} Our definitions slightly differ from the definitions used in \cite{costello} where only at least trivalent corollas are allowed as objects of $\Forests$ and $\RForests$.
+In other words, in \cite{costello} operads without arity zero and arity one operations are considered. \end{remark}

+The categories $\RForests, \Forests$ and $\Graphs$ are used in \cite{costello} to give a definition of operads, cyclic operads and modular operads with values in a symmetric monoidal (higher) category $\cat{S}$, see also \cite[Section~2]{giansiracusam}.
+Before making this precise in the special case that we are interested in, let us give the idea: An ordinary/cyclic/modular operad in $\cat{S}$ is a symmetric monoidal functor Here `symmetric monoidal' has to be understood in the appropriate weak sense (to be made precise momentarily in the bicategorical case).
 This very nicely allows us to define ordinary/cyclic/modular operad for which the associativity of operadic composition is relaxed up to coherent homotopy.